wix-incubator/react-native-crash-course/docs/App.UiLib.md

 Go to your terminal and run: `npm install --save react-native-ui-lib`

 ## 2. Change to wrapped components
-react-native-ui-lib is a wrapper around react-native components (i.e., it takes a normal react-native component and adds it additional capabilities and styling), change all of your components imports from **react-native** to **react-native-ui-lib**.
+react-native-ui-lib is a wrapper around react-native components (i.e., it takes a normal react-native component and adds it additional capabilities and styling).
+As a starting point, change all of your `View` and `Text` imports from **react-native** to **react-native-ui-lib**.

 All of the changes above can be found in this [commit](https://github.com/wix-playground/wix-mobile-crash-course/commit/0695bd62bef51709ec9775fb6f4a0630ad82e5e2).